Inferior mesenteric lymph nodes: Structure

 The inferior mesenteric lymph nodes are lymph nodes present throughout the hindgut.

-Function
+Afferents

+The inferior mesenteric lymph nodes drain structures related to the hindgut; they receive lymph from the descending colon, sigmoid colon, and proximal part of the rectum.

+Efferents

-The inferior mesenteric lymph nodes drain structures related to the hindgut.
-The lymph nodes drain into the superior mesenteric lymph nodes and ultimately to the preaortic lymph nodes.
+They drain into the superior mesenteric lymph nodes and ultimately to the preaortic lymph nodes.
 Lymph nodes surrounding the inferior mesenteric artery drain directly into the preaortic nodes.

-They drain the descending colon and sigmoid parts of the colon and the upper part of the rectum.

 Clinical significance

 Colorectal cancer may metastasise to the inferior mesenteric lymph nodes.
 For this reason, the inferior mesenteric artery may be removed in people with lymph node-positive cancer.
 This has been proposed since at least 1908, by surgeon William Ernest Miles.